CHI Health-Creighton University Medical Center

 Immanuel Medical Center is part of CHI Health, a preferred regional healthcare system with some $2B in annual medical services in Nebraska with seven hospitals, 35 primary care physician offices, 100 outpatient service centers, more than 7,500 associates and 1,500 physicians.
 In March 2000, CHI Health was cited as one of the top 100 healthcare systems in the nation in Modern Healthcare magazine.

-Psychiatry residents rotate through Immanuel Hospital for inpatient, child and adolescent and geriatric services.
+Psychiatry residents rotate through Immanuel Hospital for adult, child and adolescent, and geriatric inpatient services.
 They also provide on-call phone consultations for the emergency department.

 The Nebraska Medical Center